failsafe-go/failsafe-go.dev/adaptive-limiter.md

 ## Rejection Prioritization

 When a limiter's queue begins to fill, we can optionally prioritize which executions to reject based on their priority, where lower priority executions are rejected before high priority ones.
+Priorities are based on the idea of [criticality], as described in the [Google SRE book][sre-book].
 To do this, we create a [Prioritizer] along with a [PriorityLimiter]:

 ```go
 prioritizer := adaptivelimiter.NewPrioritizer()